andrasq/node-qheap/Readme.md

 qheap
 =====

-heap / priority queue / ordered list
+fast heap / priority queue / ordered list

 Qheap is a classic heap.
-It's fairly fast, over 4x faster than [heap](https://www.npmjs.com/package/heap) for larger data sets.
+It's fairly quick, 5x faster than [heap](https://www.npmjs.com/package/heap) for larger data sets.

 A heap is partially ordered balanced binary tree with the property that the